Benefits of Guar, Gavar, Cluster Beans

 5. Aids in Digestion : Good for the Gut

 Fiber from guar shows it magic once again.
 It helps to remove the unwanted toxins from our stomach and thus relives digestion related trouble - constipation.
+You can gain 3.5 g of fiber from Gavar Pumpkin Vegetable.
 Learn more about 7 Foods to be Avoided for Constipation.

 6. Loaded with Folate : Good for Pregnancy

 Folate rich diets and tablets are often recommended to women by gynecologists during the Preconception stage as well as the first trimester of Pregnancy.
 This is because Folate is a must for brain development of the fetus.
 If you are in that stage, consider including guar to your diet for sure.
-They are rich in fiber too, which would further assist in avoiding constipation, which is also a common complaint of pregnant women.
+Include it in the form of Gavar aur Masoor ki Dal, which apart frm being a good source of fiber is also rich in fiber and would further assist in avoiding constipation, which is also a common complaint of pregnant women.

 Guar helps to improve bowel movement, manage blood pressure and cholesterol, avoid spike in blood sugar levels and is also beneficial during gestation too.
 While a cup of guar once or twice a week is surely recommended to gain its benefits, it is recommended to not go overboard too.
 Exceedingly excess amount of fiber can absorb more water and can cause other stomach and gut related problems.